The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 1. Implementation Fatigue

-Legacy tools like Responsive, Loopio and Qvidian often require a dedicated “Implementation Specialist” and 3-4 months of setup before you see value.
-You are paying for software you can’t use yet.
+Legacy tools like Responsive, Loopio, and Qvidian often require a dedicated Implementation Specialist and 3–6 months of setup before you see value.
+During this period, you are paying for software you cannot use — and your team is managing two systems in parallel.

 2. The “Formatter” Tax